-Then the setting of stop losses and take profits, which is an almost compulsory if you do not want frustrations in any type of crypto trading.
-A stop loss order is an order created with intention of selling assets or closing a position when the market trend is against you.
+Then the setting of stop losses and take profits, which is almost compulsory if you do not want frustrations in any type of crypto trading.
+A stop loss order is an order created with the intention of selling assets or closing a position when the market trend is against you.
 This is carried out in order to stop further losses.
 Take profit also allows you to lock in the profit before the price can move against you.

 CFD is considered a better method of day trading cryptocurrencies because it has lower spreads compared to other methods of funding.
 The spread is the profit of the broker who is the market maker on both sides.